AntonioNoack/RSQGPlus/README.md

 It will create a cache folder inside that folder and download all additional needed images, e.g. profile pictures.

-When the status switches to "Ready", you can visit http://localhost:<port> and should see your G+ profile on your local computer, even without internet access! :D
+When the status switches to "Ready", you can visit http://localhost:8080 (or the port you selected) and should see your G+ profile on your local computer, even without internet access! :D

 Enjoy!